arsarsars/arsarsars.github.io/index.md

 - "More for others, enough for everybody." -- from T.P.
 Rachmat

 - "Kalo orang udah punya semuanya tanpa ada usaha, tentu aja dia gak akan pernah punya jiwa dan effort untuk meraih sesuatu.
 Karena semuanya udah ada.
 Jadinya ya gitu-gitu aja.
 Enak apa enggak?
 Tergantung orang.
-Kalau gue sih yang pasti boring beraattt!
+Kalau gue sih yang pasti boring berat!
 Tapi pengen juga sih." -- dari komentar di blog post-nya Enda Nasution tentang film About A Boy.
 No man is an island?

+- Ray Kroc: "There's no obstacle under the sun that can't be overcome with honest hard work and determination.
+It's these core principles that enabled me to rise to the top of the heap at a point in life when most men would be thinking about retirement."

 **Contact**